What we can do for you.

 Comprehensive advice – takes a holistic view of your world and delivers financial advice tailored to your individual needs and objectives to assist in securing your financial future.

-At your no-obligation, free initial consultation, your Lifespan Financial Planner will assess your current financial position and gain an understanding about you, your priorities, and your savings or retirement goals.
+At your initial no-obligation, consultation, your Lifespan financial adviser will assess your current financial position and gain an understanding about you, your priorities, and your savings or retirement goals.
 They’ll answer any questions you have and discuss the next steps to create a tailored plan to help you reach your financial goals sooner.

 They can also assist with a review of any current financial plans you may have in place as a result of alternate advice from another institution or organisation.
 Greater peace of mind is only a phone call away.

 Which type superannuation fund is best for you?
-The industry is dominated by three types of super funds – Industry Superannuation Funds, Retail Super funds or Self-managed super funds, each make up about a third of the industries overall invested monies into super, and each has its own set of features and benefits that clients can take advantage of.
+The industry is dominated by three types of super funds – industry superannuation funds, retail super funds or self-managed super funds.
+Each make up about a third of the industry’s overall invested monies into super, and each has its own set of features and benefits that clients can take advantage of.